-The updated Business Solutions Agreement may signal minor operational changes, but Risk management still prevails.
+The updated Business Solutions Agreement may signal minor operational changes like a “grace period”, but Risk Management still prevails.

 A review of the red-lined version reveals these changes: